mfathy/restaurants-android/README.md

 * features: View classes along with their corresponding ViewModel with presentation logic.
 * injection: Dependency providing classes using Dagger2.
 * interactors: It contains all use cases with their corresponding business logic if exists.

-## Testing:
-* Task contains unit tests for project classes and 1 Espresso ui test for Restaurants activity.